 How to use Google search trends in content strategy building

 Google is the leading search engine, there are no two ways about it.
 So knowing how people are using this search engine across regions and over the years can be very valuable information for you as a content marketer.
-Let’s find out how you can use Google Trends to gather this information, how it can enrich your market research, and how pairing it with a powerful content tool can make the content writing process simpler.
+Let’s find out how you can use Google Trends to gather this information, how it can enrich your market research, and how pairing it with a powerful content tool can make content creation simpler.

 1. Use Google search trends for keyword research